wabkur/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-script that concats 2 files
+empty class Rectangle that defines a rectangle